 - and freezer-friendly dishes.

-The book is available for pre-order and is officially on sale September 18th.
-Pop over here to get your hands on a copy:
+The book is available here so go on ahead and get your hands on a copy:

 I just LOVED how easily this came together.